ksdt/winter18designs/README.md

 To run the wordpress site locally, we use Varying Vagrant Vagrants (VVV).
 VVV is essentially a dev environment and a server(in a virtual machine).

+(Everything in this document comes from the Software Requirements and Installation pages from the Getting Started section at https://varyingvagrantvagrants.org/)

 To use VVV, we need some additional software:
   - Vagrant 2.x (the newest version is fine)
   -- https://www.vagrantup.com/downloads.html